Pre-recorded evidence in child sexual offence proceedings — Child Sexual Offence Evidence Program (CSOEP)

 including an appeal or rehearing: s 294F.

 These amendments apply to all proceedings commenced by a court attendance notice filed, or an indictment presented, in a prescribed or relevant place, on or after 29 January 2024: Sch 2, Pt 44, cl 121–122.
-Such proceedings are governed by District Court Practice Note 28: “Child Sexual Offence Evidence” (commenced 29 January 2024).
+Such proceedings are governed by District Court Criminal Practice Note 31 (commenced 31 March 2025).

 [5-410] Requirements for, and conduct of, pre-recorded hearings

-A contrary order under s 294G(1)(a) not authorising a pre-recorded evidence hearing may only be made if the court is satisfied it is in the interests of justice: s 294G(2) (see cl 84(4)).
+An order under s 294G(1)(a) that a child not give evidence at a PRH may only be made if the court is satisfied it is in the interests of justice: s 294G(2) (see cl 84(4)).

 When determining whether to make an order under s 294G(1)(a), the primary factors for consideration are the wishes and circumstances of the witness: s 294G(3) (see cl 84(5)).
 Other factors that may be taken into account include: